-To achieve balance in a landscape, try to position elements so they give equal weight -- through size, color, texture, or other aspects -- to each side of a scene.
-How formal this weighting should be again is dictated by style of house and personal preference.
+To achieve balance in a landscape, try to position elements so they give equal weight—through size, color, texture, or other aspects—to each side of a scene.
+How formal this weighting should be again is dictated by the style of house and personal preference.
 Symmetrical houses often look best when each feature and plant is duplicated on the opposite side of a front walk (as long as the walk isn't too long or too narrow).
 Most houses, though, are asymmetrical, since they have only one garage or drive.
 In this case, balance is more subtle.
 Perhaps a tall tree belongs on the side opposite the driveway.

 The design principles of unity and simplicity often go together.
 Several plants of the same color and kind have more effect and give greater pleasure in a landscape than one each of several types.
 Use only enough variety for sustaining bloom and adding visual interest.